trebisky/Fire3/Boot_NSIH/README.md

 This is part of understanding how the s5p6818 SoC on the NanoPi Fire3 boots.

+This is now mostly bogus and unexciting due to the discovery that all this is done more neatly by code in the bl1 loader, which we have sources for (see my Fire3-bl1 project).

 The most interesting thing here is probably nsih.txt, which is my annotated disassembly of nsih.bin.
 All the rest are tools that led to this.

+Much more interesting is "nsih.bl1" which is pulled from the Fire3-bl1 sources (in startup_aarch64.S).

-This is a research and reverse engineering project.
-It began with Github project "s5p6818_spl" by Metro94.
+This began as a research and reverse engineering project to understand some "black box" binary blobs that were distributed as part of a Github project "s5p6818_spl" by Metro94.

 He includes a "black box" binary called "tools/build" along with a 512 byte binary file "tools/nsih.bin"